OpenZeppelin/openzeppelin-monitor/README.md

   - Calculate as: `(cron_interval_ms/block_time_ms) + confirmation_blocks + 1` (defaults to this calculation if not specified).
   - Example for 1-minute Ethereum cron: `(60000/12000) + 12 + 1 = 18 blocks`.
   - Too low settings may result in missed blocks.
+- Trigger conditions are executed in the order of the `execution_order` field, and also the correct execution depends of the amount of file descriptors available on your system.
+Ideally, you should increase the limit for open descriptors files at least to 2048 or more.
+  - HTTP requests to RPC endpoints consume file descriptors per connection.
+The number of concurrent connections can grow significantly when processing blocks with many transactions, as each transaction may require multiple RPC calls.

 ### Notification Considerations